 I’d spend every free second I had playing Pokemon Blue; before school with breakfast, on lunch break sitting in my classroom (most of us would hang around inside in high school), after school while mindlessly shovelling dinner into my face, then well into the night – and even all night, on occasion.

-To modern gamers that may not seem like such a feat, but the only way to play Pokemon Blue back in the day was on the original Gameboy.
-You know, the huge grey brick with no backlight that ate through batteries like a fat kid and cake (I should know, I was one).
-So, I had to go to extreme lengths to get my late night gaming sessions.
+To modern gamers, playing a video game well into the night may not seem like such a feat.
+These days it isn’t, but given that the only way to play Pokemon Blue back in the day was on the original Game Boy – you know, the huge grey brick with no backlight that ate through batteries like a fat kid and cake (I should know, I was one) – it was a challenge that required planning.
+I had to go to extreme lengths to get my late-night gaming sessions.

-I fully entrenched myself in the Pokemon universe because of Pokemon Blue.
+I fully immersed myself in the Pokemon universe because of Pokemon Blue.
 I knew everything there was to know about the game and all 151 Pokemon included within.
 I even got suckered into trying to find Mew under a truck (and consequently learned that the internet is full of lies).
-Those were great times.